Resources for:

 How much will the program cost me?

-• The program consists of 3 summer sessions (24-26 units) and 3 quarters during the school year (fall, winter, spring).
+- The program consists of 3 summer sessions (24-26 units) and 3 quarters during the school year (fall, winter, spring).
 Summer Session is based on a per unit fee (current fees) and this cost is often reduced through Summer Session incentives (e.g., the pay for “8 units only” incentive).
 Fall, winter and spring quarters are based on UCI graduate fees (current fees).
-Note that UCI health coverage is over $1,300 per quarter and can be waived if you are covered through a spouse or parent.
+Note that UCI health coverage is substantial and can be waived if you are covered through a spouse or parent.

 How can I apply for financial aid?